seleznevae/ceraii/README.md

 There are two main ways to deal with these problems in different programming languages:
 1. _Finally_ blocks
 2. RAII
+3. Deferred functions

-The goal of **CERAII** is in some sense to combine these two methods: releasing code should be near code that allocates resources and it should be explicit for anybody who reads the code how resources are released.
+The goal of **CERAII** is primarily to implement deferred functions as they seems to be closer to C style programming.
+With deferred functions it should be obvious for anybody who reads the code how resources are released.

 Example of code with CERAII:

 ```C